Fed Up Citizen Notices What Welfare User Does After Leaving Walmart & Takes Startling Pic… | John Hawkins' Right Wing News

 — TRUMP HETEROSEXUAL ™ (@tracieeeeee) March 1, 2016

-The only reason this rise had happened was because the Obama administration came up with the policy “to waive the work requirement for food stamps benefits — which was established by President Clinton in 1996.”
+The only reason this rise has happened is because the Obama administration came up with the policy “to waive the work requirement for food stamps benefits — which was established by President Clinton in 1996.”